Dark Horse (George Harrison song): Other versions

 Harrison performed the song throughout both the 1974 tour and his 1991 Japanese tour with Eric Clapton, his only other tour as a solo artist.
 He also recorded "Dark Horse" several before and after the officially released studio version.
 The tape sent to David Geffen, including the slower take from the November 1973 sessions and "Ding Dong", became available on bootleg compilations such as The Harri-Spector Show.

-1974 Apple Years demo
+1974 demo

 The 2014 Apple Years reissue of Dark Horse includes a previously unreleased version of "Dark Horse".
 Recorded as a solo demo, it features Harrison on vocals and acoustic guitar, with added backing vocals.
 Brennan Carley of Spin writes of the "newly unearthed version" being "a bit twangier and more acoustic than Harrison's final product" and describes his singing as "clearer, less gruff, and more natural" than the 1974 release.
 While viewing "Dark Horse" as "a great personal theme song of sorts" for Harrison, Blogcritics' Chaz Lipp considers his lead vocal on this "excellent demo" to be an improvement.
 Trynka similarly writes that this version "puts things right", with Harrison's vocal "impassioned, but subtle".